julielerman/EFCore-ASPNetCore-WebAPI-RTM/README.md

 Current status: Master branch uses RC1 and PostgreSQL

-                RC2 branch uses pre-RC2 with EFCore, ASPCore, CLI and SQLite
+                RC2 branch uses pre-RC2 with EFCore, ASPCore, CLI and SQLite via nighty builds MovingToDocker branch is setup to push the webapi into a docker container, create a 2nd container for postgresql via docker-compose.
+This is currently using RC1.

 This is just testing.
 Nothing too exciting.
 It is using EF7 RC1, ASP.NET 5 RC1 and the postgresql provider.